OUDON/rmqrcode-python/README.md

 ## 🛠️ Under the Hood
 ### Encoding modes

 The rMQR Code has the four encoding modes Numeric, Alphanumeric, Byte and Kanji to convert data efficiently.
-However, this package supoprts only Byte mode currently.
+For now, the supported encoding modes are below.

 |Mode|Supported?|
 |-|:-:|